 The origin of the word

-However, the first podcast had been published almost a year earlier, on July 9, 2003, though the first podcast feed, as defined by the technical definition of a podcast, was on January 20, 2001.
-The content wasn’t a show, though: it was a pirated song from the Grateful Dead.
+As the history shows, the first podcast (though not called that) had been published almost a year earlier, on Jul 9, 2003; the first podcast feed, as defined by the technical definition of a podcast, was in Jan 2001.

 Either way, podcasts existed before they were called podcasts.
 (Just as mobile phone apps existed before they were called mobile phone apps).